The post Osprey Downburst 36 Review appeared first on Backpacking Routes.

 Front Mesh Pocket: Smaller than mesh pockets in other packs in the Pro 55’s weight category, but it still has enough room for my water filter, lunch, and a lightweight rain coat.
 Overloading the main compartment, creating a bulge, cuts into the storage capacity of the mesh pocket.

 Side Pockets: A mesh pocket on each side of the pack can each hold two narrow water bottles or tent poles.
-There’s a large gap in the side of the fabric where the pockets attach to the frame, and I worry that small gear like a water filter could slip out through the gap.
+There’s a holster-style gap in the side pockets for storing water bottles.

 Two Hipbelt Pockets: One pocket with a zipper can hold small items, in my case two granola bars and a small bottle of hand sanitizer.
 The other pocket is open, and I take care that anything I put in it doesn’t fall out.